nihalpasham/Rusty_CryptoAuthLib/README.md

 4. Only after locking the data zone (i.e. byte [86] or `LockValue` of the config zone) are access policies for slots strictly enforced.
 For example: you can no longer issue the GENKEY command to generate a new random private for slots 0 and 1 but you can issue GENKEY to compute the public key of the corresponding *permanent* private keys in slots 0 and 1.
     -   Note: I'm yet to implement a method to lock the data zone.
 I will be adding more commands that will need testing.
 If you need it, drop a note.

+## Update:
+-   Switched to `probe-run and defmt` for logging and printf style debugging.

 ## Currently supported commands are:
 - INFO